Home » Blog » Can I Use Landscape Fabric for Erosion Control?

 How Does Landscape Fabric Help Prevent Erosion?

-- Allows Water Permeation: The fabric is permeable, so it lets water pass through slowly, reducing runoff and minimizing soil washout.
+• Water Permeation: Allows water to pass through slowly, reducing runoff velocity and minimizing soil erosion.

 What Is the Best Type of Landscape Fabric for Erosion Control?